 - Decriminalize all drug use, personal possession, and low-level sales.

-- Conduct an audit of all public agencies to identify and reform punishment-based policies, practices, and regs that discriminate against or exclude ppl who use drugs.
+- Conduct an audit of public agencies to identify and reform punishment-based policies, practices, and regulations that discriminate against or exclude ppl who use drugs.

 - Substantially invest in Black and Hispanic/Latinx comms most harmed by drug war arrests.